madhu-sagar/system-design-react-code-examples/README.md

 ---
 ### Philosophy

-The philosophy behind this endeavour is to document as much as possible a practical guide as possible someone looking to level-up fast/ implement things.
+The philosophy behind this endeavour is to document as much as possible a practical guide for someone looking to level-up fast/ implement things.

 > “Talk is cheap.
 Show me the code.”
 > — Linus Torvalds